GreenFoxy/Smart-contract-V/BountyHunt.md

 ------
 A smart contract implement for BountyHunt, allows users to call `grantBounty(address beneficiary, uint amount)` to save ethers as bounty in this contract and appoint the beneficiary who will be able to claim this bounty by calling `claimBounty()`.

-For the safety of bounty in this contract, the owner use modifier `preventTheft` to prevent attacks.
-However, there exist an integer overflow vulnerability which makes it possible to bypass the modifier `preventTheft`.
+For the safety of bounty in this contract, the owner uses modifier `preventTheft` to prevent attacks.
+However, there exists an integer overflow vulnerability which makes it possible to bypass the modifier `preventTheft`.
 After that, attackers can exploit the reentry vulnerability to steal bounty stored in this contract.

 Related Code
 ------